-ARTE's Visions of Justice Award, the first award of its kind in this field, will honor a woman of color who has made significant contributions as a visual artist to their community.
-For two consecutive years, award nominations are open to emerging women of color artists who utilize their artistic practice to further human rights and social justice, either by using the arts to bring attention to issues directly impacting others and/or using the arts to share and amplify the narratives of their community.
+ARTE's Visions of Justice Award, first of its kind in this field, honors a woman of color artist who has made significant contributions to their community.
+Nominations are open to New York–based women of color who utilize their growing visual arts practice to further human rights and social justice by bringing attention to issues that directly impact others and/or using the arts to share and amplify the narratives of their community.

 Ecuadorian, New York City artist Maria" Toofly" Castillo (she/her) is recognized for her hard and fluid style and signature “Love Warrior” character.

 One of the few women in the art world to step into a male dominated graffiti scene in the early 90's.
 She helped pave the way for others who shortly after followed in her footsteps.
 Staying true to her roots she continues to inspire, educate, and empower women and youth around the world.

 2022 Visions of Justice Award Recipient: Katie Yamasaki